Kate-v2/number_guesser/README.md

 **Future**

-If a user enters an invalid value type in the min/max fields, they're not currently aware of what the system does.
+* If a user enters an invalid value type in the min/max fields, they're not currently aware of what the system does.

 Currently, the value used for that part of the range is the default value, either min: 1 or max: 100, even if the user was previously using a valid custom range, that limit still reverts to the default.

 The user should be alerted of the error, and that form field should get cleared and ready to receive a correct value (and should also hold the placeholder of it's current value).
 Should the value maintain what it was last or still revert to the default upon alert?

+* There is currently no validation that the max is greater than and not equal to the min.
+If infact the user does enter these incorrectly, the game will break.
+The system may still pick a number answer, but the user is unable to enter any number - all numbers are invalid and an alert appears.